cyberconnecthq/cyberconnect-docs-v2/docs/how-to/build-content-app/create-a-post.md

 In this section you'll learn how to implement the [Register Essence](/guides/mutation/register-essence) functionality.
 We call _essence_ everything that is content and related to it.
 Yes, it's also a NFT.
 It can take the form a post, an article, a soulbound token (SBT) or something completely different that's up to your imagination.

 You'll notice that the process is very similar to the one is described [Subscribe to profile](/how-to/build-content-app/subscribe-to-profile) but there is a small difference.
-When the user creates an essence, a non-fungible token (NFT) is noly being created.
+When the user creates an essence, a non-fungible token (NFT) is only being created.
 The minting and transferring of the NFT is being executed in the _collect essence_ process to the user that collects it, which you'll learn all about in the upcoming section.

 ## GraphQL mutations

-If you haven't already set the `ApolloClient` please go [Apollo Client](/how-to/build-content-app/authentication#apollo-client) section to do so.

 To register an essence, meaning to create a post for this example, is a two step process and requires two GraphQL mutations: `CreateRegisterEssenceTypedData` and `Relay`.